chauff/cse1500-web-transcripts/_lectures/css.md

 ## Context

 The CSS - or **Cascading Style Sheets** - language describes how elements in the document object model (DOM) should be rendered.
-As other web technologies, CSS can be considered a victim of the browser wars - which led to years of inactivity in the standard's refinement:
+As other web technologies, CSS can be considered to be a victim of the browser wars - which led to years of inactivity in the standard's refinement:

 - **CSS1** became a W3C recommendation in 1996.
 It had support for fonts, colors, alignment, margins, ids and classes.
 - Two years later, **CSS2** became a W3C recommendation, adding support for media queries and element positioning (among others).
 The W3C was ready to get started on CSS3.
 However, the browser support for CSS2 remained inconsistent; the W3C decided to focus on fixing inconsistencies with CSS2.1.